ccameron-chromium/hdr-headroom-limit/EXPLAINER.md

 of different applications arriving at different tunings to achieve the `constrained-high` effect.

-### Specifying an relative HDR headroom value
+### Specifying a percent HDR headroom value

-Allow setting `dynamic-range-limit` to a percent representing a percentage of the output display's HDR headroom.
+Allow setting `dynamic-range-limit` to a percent representing a percentage of the output display's current HDR headroom.
+In this model, `0%` would be the same as `standard`, and `100%` would be the same as `high`.

-While this model does allow specifying an equialent of `standard` and `high`, it suffers similar issues to the absolute model with respect to achieving a `constrained-high` effect.
+While this addresses some of issues with the absolute HDR headroom model discussed in the previous section, it still suffers the problems of each application having to tune the parameter to achieve a `constrained-high` effect, the then lack of uniformity across applications.

+It is prefeable to leave the interpretation of `constrained-high` up to the browser and the operating system, which know more detailed information about the display and viewing environment than can be exposed to the web.

 ### Discussion